 What if there is an economic collapse?

 Do not worry.
-I lived in Poland much of my life a post communist country.
+I lived in Poland much of my life in a post-communist country.
 People survived and thrived, educated themselves and had magical lives with literally no money.
-In fact, in many ways it was a richer life.
+In fact, in many ways, it was a richer life.
 You will adjust the way you spend your time and money.
-You might grow you own food and read book and discover there is more to life than slaving away at a career and spend more time with your family.
+You might grow your own food and read the book and discover there is more to life than slaving away at a career and spend more time with your family.